Numerical modeling of cosmic rays in the heliosphere: Analysis of proton data from AMS-02 and PAMELA: The numerical model

 where $\vec{q}^{(\pm)}$ = $\{\alpha,B_{0}, A^{\pm}, K_{0}, a, b\}$ is a vector of parameters with fixed polarity $A=\pm$1, and $J^{(\pm)}_{m}$ are the corresponding modulated fluxes.
 The weight $\mathcal{P}$ ranges from 1 to 0, for floating polarity $\widehat{A}$ ranging from -1 to 1.
 The time-dependence of the $\mathcal{P}(t)$-function associated to the polarity $\widehat{A}(t)$ of Fig.\,\ref{Fig::SolarParameters} can be expressed as follows:

 where $\delta T\,\cong$\,3\,months.
 The transition function $\mathcal{P}(t)$ is such that $\mathcal{P}\cong$\,0 ($\mathcal{P}\cong$\,1) for $t\lesssim\,3\,T_{\rm{rev}}$ ($t\gtrsim\,3\,T_{\rm{rev}}$) within 1\,\% level of precision, \ie, when $t = T_{\rm{rev}}\pm 3\delta T$, the flux is 99\% made of a fixed polarity, while the maximum mixing is for $t=T_{\rm{rev}}$ when $\mathcal{P}(t)=$\,1/2.
-It is worth of being noticed that Eq.\,\ref{weightedflux} relies on the implicit assumption that, during HMF reversal, the modulated flux of \GCRs can be regarded as a superposition of fluxes with positive and negative polarity states.
+It is worth noticing that Eq.(\ref{weightedflux}) relies on the implicit assumption that, during HMF reversal, the modulated flux of \GCRs can be regarded as a superposition of fluxes with positive and negative polarity states.
 We also note that this approach enabled us to define the transition epoch, from a smoothed definition of the polarity $\widehat{A}$, which is indicated by the shaded area in Fig.\,\ref{Fig::SolarParameters}.
-Our definitions agree is also consistent with the estimations of the reversal duration based on the dynamics of the HMF topology \citep{hmf_rev_pish, Sun2015}. \\
+Such a definition of the transition epoch is consistent with estimations of the reversal epoch based on the dynamics of the HMF topology \citep{Sun2015,Pishkalo2019}.

-\MyTitle{The parameter extraction} Our determination of the diffusion parameters $K_0(t)$, $a(t)$ and $b(t)$ is based on the least squares method.
-In practice, we proceeded as follows.
-Given a set of \GCR proton flux measurements $J_d(E,t)$, for each parameter $x$= $K_0(t)$, $a(t)$, and $b(t)$, the corresponding $\chi^2(x)$ distribution, defined as in Eq.~\ref{chi2}, is evaluated.
-The evaluation is done for all values of all the other parameters $y\ne x$, \ie, a marginalization is done over the hidden dimensions.
-The projections of the $\chi^{2}$ surfaces in the $(x,\,\chi^{2})$ plane are shown in Fig.\,\ref{Fig::Chi2Surface} for the three key parameters of \GCR diffusion.
-The surfaces are evaluated for one flux measurement made by AMS-02.
-From the projection, the minimum curve $\chi^{2}_{\rm{min}}(x)$ that envelopes the distribution is determined.
-Such a $\chi^{2}_{\rm{min}}(x)$ here is a function of the parameter $x$ minimized over all hidden dimensions.
-The curves are shown as dashed lines in Fig.\,\ref{Fig::Chi2Surface}.
-The best-fit estimation of the parameter $x$ and its uncertainties are extracted from the minimization of $\chi^{2}_{\rm{min}}(x)$.